 The Problem

-Nationality laws in 24 countries worldwide prevent women from passing their nationality to their children on an equal basis with men.
-Roughly 50 countries deny women equal rights with men in their ability to acquire, change or retain their nationality, or to confer nationality on non-national spouses.
+Nationality laws in twenty-four countries worldwide prevent women from passing their nationality to their children on an equal basis with men.
+Over forty countries deny women equal rights with men to confer nationality on non-national spouse or to acquire, change, or retain their nationality.

 This discrimination results in wide-ranging human rights violations, violates international law – and many of these countries’ constitutions – and inhibits sustainable development.